 - The University undertakes to provide appropriate workplace access to computer equipment for all staff whose job requires the use of a computer.

-- The decision about the provision of computer equipment for staff rests with the relevant Dean, Director or equivalent.
+- The decision about the provision of computer equipment for staff rests with the relevant Head of School, Director or equivalent.

 - The use of computers by staff is subject to the provisions of the Computer Systems Regulations.

 - In the majority of cases, desktop computers will be provided.
-A laptop computer may be provided at the discretion of the relevant Dean, Director or equivalent, and with due consideration to the nature of the staff member's role.
+A laptop computer may be provided at the discretion of the relevant Head of School, Director or equivalent, and with due consideration to the nature of the staff member's role.
 Relevant factors include: